annekao/ivf-calculator/README.md

 # IVF Success Calculator

 A full-stack application to calculate the chance of having a live birth using in vitro fertilization (IVF).
 Built with React + TypeScript (frontend) and Go with Gin (backend).
+Uses CDC statistical models based on logit regression formulas for accurate IVF success rate calculations.

 ## Project Structure